 |CCSP||Research Lab||Teaching||Publications||To Prospective Students||Postdoc or Visiting Positions|

-Dr. Jun Li is an Associate Professor in the Department of Computer and Information Science, University of Oregon, and directs the Network & Security Research Laboratory.
+Dr. Jun Li is a Professor in the Department of Computer and Information Science, University of Oregon, and directs the Network & Security Research Laboratory.
 He is also the founding director of the interdisciplinary Center for Cyber Security and Privacy at the University of Oregon.

 Dr. Jun Li received his Ph.D. degree in computer science from the University of California, Los Angeles, CA, in 2002, with honors (Outstanding Doctor of Philosophy).
 Prior to that, he received his M.E. degree from the Chinese Academy of Sciences in 1995 (with Presidential Scholarship), and his B.S. degree from the Peking University in 1992.

 Currently he is the principal investigator on a 2015-2018 1.38-million grant researching the defense against the distributed denial-of-service (DDoS) attacks on the Internet.
 Dubbed DrawBridge, this research project leverages software-defined networking (SDN) to enable Internet service providers to more effectively filter DDoS traffic.

 In collaboration with University of Arkansas and UNCC, he is also the principal investigator on a 2016-2020 1.2-million NSF grant to study the fraud and attack detection on online social networks.

 Dr. Jun Li is also working with an interdisciplinary team to study Internet privacy, thanks to the Incubating Interdisciplinary Initiatives (I3) award from the Office of Research and Innovation of the University of Oregon.

 In the past decade he has also been continuously funded by the National Science Foundation as a principal investigator on various other projects on cyber security and networking, including the esteemed NSF CAREER award in 2007.